 I wasn’t prepared for all the emotional upheavals of his death and that of other children, so to learn to deal and feel where my heart and emotions were taking me, I began studying with a shaman and exploring somatic, body mind and expressive art therapies.
 One unexpected detour on this journey was my own potentially life-threatening illness, which forced me to look at the possible emotional underpinnings of why and how I got sick.
 This was a most unusual perspective for a scientist whose belief was “only what is measurable is real.”
 Emotions, thoughts, or spirit had no place in my understanding of illness or health.

-I bridge science and spirit with the practical, integrating evidence-based medicine with complementary body mind health practices and surprisingly morphed into a teacher, coach and mentor on the mysteries of inner space, from cells and molecules to imagination and the sacred.
+I bridge art, science and spirit with the practical, integrating evidence-based medicine with complementary body mind health practices and surprisingly morphed into a teacher, coach and mentor on the mysteries of inner space, from cells and molecules to imagination and the sacred.

 Over the years there have been other bumps in the road with my own health challenges – a herniated vertebral disc, a stroke, severe back pain, and a one-time scare of liver cancer.
 I brought to each of my health challenges what I offer now in online courses, coaching, and presentations.
 In my teaching, I use what I have learned from the science of our cells to the mind body spirit healing traditions of ancient ancestors of many cultures.

 Having taught medical students, continuing education for health professionals and numerous in-person workshops for decades, I recently launched an online Cell Wisdom school where I teach several programs: Lessening Stress and Activating Your Cellular Intelligence.
 My most current online courses are Romancing Your Cells and It’s Elemental Secrets of Your Cells Book Club and The Elements of Life.
 I recently returned from China (left right before Covid entered the picture) teaching a 3 day workshop based on my book Secrets of Your Cells: Embodying Your Body’s Inner Intelligence (in 7 languages including Chinese.)